 - Check the water level in your septic tanks – it’s best to call a waste-water professional to do this.

-- If your sewer line is clogged due to damaged or warped pipe, schedule an appointment for repair and/or replacement.
+- If your sewer line is clogged due to a damaged or warped pipe, schedule an appointment for repair and/or replacement.

 There are several causes for a foul sewer smell in your home or basement:

 - Dried out P-traps.
 Water in any trap under unused drains will eventually evaporate, allowing sewer gas to come up through the drain.
 Pour a pitcher of water followed by a couple of tablespoons of cooking oil down the drain.
-This restores the trap water, and the floating seal of oil will keep the water from evaporating.
+This restores the trapped water, and the floating seal of oil will keep the water from evaporating.